Moody's keeps French AAA credit rating

 Analysts warn markets will be volatile until the eurozone issues are resolved.

 The euro also stabilised on Monday after falling on Friday.
-It was almost unchanged against the dollar, at $1.2675, and against the pound, at 82.67 pence.'Priced in'
+It was almost unchanged against the dollar, at $1.2675, and against the pound, at 82.67 pence.

 On Monday, Moody's said the deterioration in France's debt position was "putting pressure" on the country's stable outlook.